Understanding Recruiter behavior 101 for candidates

 It is a very fair question to ask what the comp range of a role is and whether it matches your needs.
 Yes there are some bad recruiters who will try to put square pegs (i.e. your higher salary) into round holes (i.e. the lower salary range on offer by the client) but sometimes a recruiter won’t get specific on comp ranges for good reason – to protect their client.
 Here is one example of that in action:

 I reached out to a candidate recently that likes to keep recruiters at arms’ length.
 I had a role that I thought would be great for them.
-The candidate wanted to make sure that compensation range would give him a reason to move – an increase in both base and OTE and an absolute confirmation that he could get that before initiating a further discussion with me.
+The candidate wanted to make sure that the compensation range would give him a reason to move – an increase in both base and OTE and an absolute confirmation that he could get that before initiating a further discussion with me.

 As it turns out, the compensation he needed to move was within my client’s range although at the high end of that range which was reserved for certifiably great candidates.
 We had a classic chicken and egg issue.
 I needed to meet with the candidate first to see if he matched that “great” status and he wouldn’t do that unless I promised him he could get such compensation before doing so.
-I was certainly not going to undermine my client’s future negotiation leverage to make promises to get this candidate in their queue so it ended in stalemate.
+I was certainly not going to undermine my client’s future negotiation leverage to make promises to get this candidate in their queue so it ended in a stalemate.

 If the candidate better understood my motivation and obligation to the client then it could have ended differently.
 I was protecting my client’s interests.
-Instead the candidate probably thought I was being vague about the comp potential being “in the ballpark”.
+Instead, the candidate probably thought I was being vague about the comp potential being “in the ballpark”.
 Here is how you should use that knowledge of that potential dynamic to your advantage:

-- Work with recruiters you trust not to make you compromise on cash compensation without good reason (and sometimes a good reason can be a great early stage opportunity)
+- Work with recruiters you trust not to make you compromise on cash compensation without good reason (and sometimes a good reason can be a great early-stage opportunity)

 - Work with recruiters who know their clients well enough to understand their tolerances.